robotframework/robotframework/doc/releasenotes/rf-3.1a1.rst

 1. Use the new `*** Tasks ***` (or `*** Task ***`) header in test data files
    instead of the normal `*** Test Cases ***` header.
 This is useful when it is important that data contains tasks, not tests.
-It is an error to run multiple files together so that some have tasks and others have tasks.
+It is an error to run multiple files together so that some have tasks and others have tests.

 2. Use the new command line option `--rpa`.
 This is convenient when executing data that needs to be compatible with earlier Robot Framework versions